20centcroak/github-cheatsheet/cheatsheet.md

 ## Naming
 * *workspace* or *working copy* is the folder containing the .git folder and all the files that will be examined by git if not declared as ignored
 * *index* or *staging area* is where new files or modifications are added if we want them to be part of a new commit
-* repositories are the version control containing base files and their associated modifications, and the comm
+* repositories are the version control containing base files and their associated modifications, and the commit history as well.
+The local repo is updated thanks to the commit, pull or fecth commands.
+The remote repo is updated thanks to th push command

 ## Create a local repository
 Create an empty folder called *projectA*, and execute the following command in this folder: